SaraR199/narrative_engine/outputs/npe.md

 5. Safe spaces are temporary and conditional.
 Sanctuaries (home, workspace, relationships) become compromised or violated as threats escalate.

-6. Time pressure is implicit in ongoing threats (killer hunting next victim, condition deteriorating, memories fading) rather than artificial countdown clocks.
+6. Time pressure is implicit in ongoing threats rather than artificial countdown clocks.

 ### Consequence Physics
 7. Character choices have permanent consequences.
 Betrayals cannot be easily forgiven, deaths cannot be undone, trust once broken stays fractured.

-8. The cost of obtaining information or power (visions causing bleeding, magic causing exhaustion, investigation exposing vulnerability) is consistent and accumulates.
+8. The cost of obtaining information or power is consistent and accumulates.

 ---